All Episodes

 But the country the founders envisioned was a system of white supremacy.

-Tim Wise, you ought to be ashamed.
+Mr. Wise Tim Wise, you ought to be ashamed.

-You this country was not founded on the premise of white supremacy.
+This country was not founded on the premise of white supremacy.

-There were 13 of them, and then uh they needed all thirteen to be unified to declare independence, send the message across the pond that we're breaking away.
+What happened was the original 13 colonies, there were 13 of them, and they needed all 13 to be unified to declare independence, send the message across the pond that we're breaking away.

 And it was an agonizing thing for many of these founders that have to do.

-They wrote a constitution which allowed for that to change, and it did.
+They wrote a Constitution which allowed for that to change, and it did.

 We lost 500,000 of our own citizens getting rid of slavery.